Culinary Arts Schools in Pennsylvania

 Culinary careers traditionally begin with attending and graduating from a culinary arts school.
 In Pennsylvania, there is a variety of educational avenues to pursue including Culinary Arts, Culinary Management, Hospitality Management and Baking & Pastry Arts.
 Completing a degree program from a Pennsylvania culinary school can set the foundation for employment both in and out of the kitchen, as a sous chef, chef de cuisine, pastry chef, baker, hospitality director and even, restaurant owner.

-During the course of 2014, the National Restaurant Association projected 5 percent growth in the field, representing 27,000 jobs across the state.
+Looking ahead to 2026, the National Restaurant Association projects 7.9 percent growth in the field, representing 44,200 additional jobs across the state.
 According to employment data from the Bureau of Labor Statistics, individual careers such as chefs, bakers, and food service managers are projected to see mild job growth in Pennsylvania between 2012 and 2022.
 Below is a table of the career outlook, including employment and salaries for bakers, chefs, and food service managers in Pennsylvania.

 At the local level in Pennsylvania, the best-paying metropolitan areas for restaurant managers included York-Hanover ($73,830), Allentown-Bethlehem-Easton ($70,090), Philadelphia ($67,530), Reading ($65,760), and Pittsburgh ($62,790).
 For chefs and head cooks, the best paying opportunities included the following: